To Request an Action Plan to address Probiotics Help The Following Click Here

 Probiotics - A Solution for Bloating, Gas, IBS, Skin Infections, Tooth Decay, Diarrhea and More

-If you experience bloating, gas, irritable bowel syndrome, skin infections, vaginal infections or diarrhea, you will want to read more about probiotics and the benefits of taking a probiotic supplement every day.
+If you experience bloating, gas, Irritable Bowel Syndrome, skin infections, vaginal infections or diarrhea, you will want to read more about probiotics and the benefits of taking a probiotic supplement every day.

 Probiotics are live microorganisms - bacteria in most cases - that are similar to beneficial microorganisms in your intestines.
 They are also referred to as "friendly bacteria" or "good bacteria".
 Probiotic bacterial cultures assist your body's naturally occurring gut flora to reestablish themselves.

 Ideally, the microflora colony in the digestive tract should be made up of 85 percent friendly bacteria to 15 percent harmful bacteria.
 This balance is affected by the use of antibiotics, oral contraceptives, steroids, exposure to radiation (X-rays and radiation therapies), consumption of chlorinated water, refined sugars and other refined foods, and by poor digestion, poor elimination of waste, stress and an unhealthy diet.
+Consider reading our article on Digestive System Disruptors.

 When the balance of good and bad bacteria is adversely altered, your body becomes overloaded with toxins, which causes chronic diseases and illnesses.
 Taking a probiotic supplement and eating foods that include probiotics will help buffer your stomach acid and intestinal bile, increasing the chance of good bacteria surviving.